xzoert/graphene/README.md

           and
           there is a Book #book
           and
-          there is a Bookshop #bs being our bookshop (passed parameter) and
+          there is a Bookshop #bs being the first parameter we'll pass and
           #book is among the books of #bs
           and